Skip to Content

 Intermittent Occupancy

-The VA allows for intermittent occupancy due to employment, as long as the borrower has a history of continuous residence in the community and there are no indications of a primary residence established elsewhere.
-However, use of the property as a seasonal vacation home will not satisfy the occupancy requirements.
+The VA allows for intermittent occupancy due to employment as long as the borrower has a history of continuous residence in the community and there are no indications of a primary residence established elsewhere.
+However, the use of the property as a seasonal vacation home will not satisfy the occupancy requirements.

 Unusual Circumstances